 So, if you want to have a little fun.. and possibly boast your life into a place more align with how you want to live.. do this:

 1) Create your bucket list.
 Get in a quiet place and write, uncensored, everything on your heart.
 Every desire, big and small, crazy or practical.
 Don’t edit!
 Don’t be thinking what so and so will think.
 You don’t have to show a single soul this list.
 It’s for you.

 2) Now go over the list and put to each item the question “In ten years will I regret not doing it?”
 You’ll be surprised how fast you get to the core of what matters.
 It’s not that you won’t do all the items on the list.. heck, maybe one of your items is to complete your whole bucket list, but this exercise will get you to the heart of what’s in your heart.

-For me.. for 2012, I want to live my life like there’s no tomorrow.. and DO what I will regret in ten years if I don’t!
+For me.. this year, I want to live my life like there’s no tomorrow.. and DO what I will regret in ten years if I don’t!
 Because seriously, it does matter.

 I’ll leave you with Marie Forleo’s video where I first saw the big question she offers her reader.
 Have a Happy New Year.
 Dee

 Watch the video!
 Marie actually asks another question that you might consider to be as thought provoking as the “In ten years will you regret not doing it?” question.
 Plus she’s absolutely hilarious.